michaeluno/admin-page-framework/readme.txt

 See examples, https://gist.github.com/michaeluno/c30713fcfe0d9d45d89f, https://gist.github.com/michaeluno/fcfac27825aa8a35b90f,

 == Changelog ==

+= 3.7.5 =
+- Reduced the number of database queries used in framework widget forms.

 = 3.7.4 - 2015/12/16 =
 - Added the `submenu_order_addnew` and `submenu_order_manage` arguments for the post type arguments.